Wrist Tendonitis Treatment

 What Causes Wrist Tendinitis?

-What Are The Symptoms of Wrist Tendinitis?
+What Are the Symptoms of Wrist Tendinitis?

-Signs of De Quervain’s tendinosis:
+Signs and symptoms of De Quervain’s tendinosis include:

-• Swelling may be seen over the thumb side of the wrist.
-This swelling may accompany a fluid-filled cyst in this region.
+- Swelling: May be visible over the **thumb side of the wrist** and may include a **fluid-filled cyst**.

-• Pain and swelling may make it difficult to move the thumb and wrist.
+- Limited Motion: Pain and swelling may make it **difficult to move the thumb and wrist** properly.

-What Are The Treatment Options For Wrist Tendinitis?
+What Are the Treatment Options for Wrist Tendinitis?

 Nonsurgical Treatment

-Splints may be used to rest the thumb and wrist.
+- Splints: May be used to **rest** the thumb and wrist.

 Surgical Treatment